NachtRaveVL/Lepton-FLiR-Arduino/README.md

 This library allows communication with boards running a Lepton FLiR thermal camera module.
 It provides a wide range of functionality from adjustable temperature display modes to exposing the full functionality of the thermal camera itself.

-Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, RasPi Pico, and others - although one might experience turbulence until the bug reports get ironed out.
-All architectures must ensure `BUFFER_LENGTH` (or `I2C_BUFFER_LENGTH`) and `WIRE_INTERFACES_COUNT` are properly defined.
+Made primarily for Arduino microcontrollers, but should work with PlatformIO, Espressif, Teensy, STM32, Pico, and others - although one might experience turbulence until the bug reports get ironed out.

 Dependencies include: SoftI2CMaster (optional).